CVE-2026-33282: CWE-476: NULL Pointer Dereference in ellanetworks core

 Technical Summary

-CVE-2026-33282 is a NULL pointer dereference vulnerability classified under CWE-476 found in Ella Core, a 5G core network product designed for private network deployments.
-The vulnerability exists in versions prior to 1.6.0 and is triggered when the core processes a malformed NGAP (Next Generation Application Protocol) LocationReport message.
-Specifically, when the message contains the 'ue-presence-in-area-of-interest' event type but omits the optional 'UEPresenceInAreaOfInterestList' Information Element (IE), the software dereferences a NULL pointer, causing the process to panic and crash.
-This results in a denial of service (DoS) condition affecting all subscribers connected to the core.
-The flaw arises due to insufficient validation of the presence of optional IEs before dereferencing pointers in the NGAP message handling logic.
-The vulnerability can be exploited remotely by an attacker capable of sending crafted NGAP messages to the Ella Core without requiring any authentication or user interaction, making it highly accessible.
-The vendor addressed this issue in version 1.6.0 by implementing presence verification checks for the optional IE, preventing the NULL pointer dereference.
-No public exploits have been observed in the wild as of the publication date.
-The CVSS v3.1 base score is 7.5, reflecting a high severity with network attack vector, low attack complexity, no privileges required, no user interaction, and impact limited to availability (denial of service).
+CVE-2026-33282 is a vulnerability classified under CWE-476 (NULL Pointer Dereference) found in Ella Core, a 5G core network product designed for private network deployments.
+The issue exists in versions prior to 1.6.0 and is triggered when the system processes a malformed NGAP (Next Generation Application Protocol) LocationReport message.
+Specifically, when the message contains the 'ue-presence-in-area-of-interest' event type but omits the optional 'UEPresenceInAreaOfInterestList' Information Element (IE), the software fails to verify the presence of this IE before dereferencing it.
+This leads to a NULL pointer dereference causing the core process to panic and crash.
+Exploitation requires no authentication or user interaction and can be performed remotely by sending crafted NGAP messages to the vulnerable Ella Core instance.
+The impact is a denial-of-service (DoS) condition, disrupting service availability for all subscribers connected to the affected core.
+The vulnerability has a CVSS v3.1 base score of 7.5, reflecting its high severity due to ease of exploitation and significant impact on availability.
+The vendor addressed this issue in version 1.6.0 by implementing IE presence verification during NGAP message handling, preventing the NULL dereference.
+No public exploits or active exploitation have been reported to date.

 Potential Impact